AdobeDocs/platform-learn.en/help/bootcamp/uc/uc2/ex1.md

 ---
 title: Bootcamp - Visit the website and create your account
-description: Bootcamp - Visit the website and create your accountkt: 5342
+description: Bootcamp - Visit the website and create your account
+kt: 5342
 audience: Data Engineer, Data Architect, Marketer
 doc-type: tutorial
 activity: develop